TABLE OF CONTENTS

 These bylaws shall constitute the sole and exclusive governing rules of the Committee, a private association which is dedicated to the purposes of registering voters, nominating, endorsing and electing members of the Republican Party to federal, state and local public offices.

-The Committee consists of the membership meeting in full several times each year, the Executive Committee, and the executive direction of the elected officers as provided more particularly in these bylaws.
+The Committee consists of the membership meeting in full several times each year, the Executive Committee, and the executive direction of the elected officers and appointed subordinates as provided more particularly in these bylaws.